 We have also continued our support for the Swedish School in Tokyo with funds used for the purchase of Swedish textbooks and reading books.

 The donation group has decided to continue to support the Tohoku area.
 During the last year, we spent a lot of time finding and then selecting new donation projects.
 In September we decided to proceed with two orphanages, Aoba Gakuen and Morinokaze Gakuen in the Fukushima region.

 In November we arranged a very successful and appreciated play day at Ikueisha orphanage in Iwaki.
-Overall we were 20 people (members of the donation group and the board with spouses and children) who drove the 22 miles to Iwaki with balls, jump ropes and more for outdoor activities.
+Overall we were 20 people (members of the donation group and the board with spouses and children) who drove the 220 km to Iwaki with balls, jump ropes and more for outdoor activities.
 We also grilled hot dogs and had Swedish cakes and drinks.
 For both parties, it was a beautiful day of play, language and experience exchange.
 A great success we hope to continue.

 2016: In the autumn of 2015, we visited the orphanage Ikueisha in the Tohoku region.
 It had been in temporary premises since the disaster in 2011, while a new building was being constructed on the original site.
 In August 2016 the orphanage finally moved into the new premises, which were built according to the new national guidelines.
 The orphanage consists of four units with enough space for 8 children in each.
 The older children have their own rooms, while the smaller ones sleep in a shared tatami room.
 Additionally, they have a common kitchen with dining area and TV corner.
 This home-like environment prepares them for an easier adjustment to life outside the orphanage.

 SWEA donated equipment to the four kitchens, beds, mattresses, bedding, cabinets, and other items to the older children’s rooms, as well as some toys for the communal room.
 All purchases were made at IKEA for a total 2.950.000 Yen.